BYLAWS

 Section 3 – Nominations of Officers

-The Nominations Committee shall be composed of the Immediate Past President, who will serve as chair, and at least two (2) additional members of the Association in good standing.
+The Nominations Committee shall be composed of the Immediate Past-President, who will serve as chair, and at least two (2) additional members in good standing.

-• Prior to the Annual Spring Conference, the Nominations Committee shall solicit names of prospective nominees from the membership.
-The Committee shall confirm the acceptance of the nomination by the candidates, that they are members of the Association in good standing, and have paid their membership dues in full prior to the election date.
+2. Prior to the Annual Spring Conference, the Nominations Committee shall solicit names of prospective nominees from the membership.
+The Committee shall confirm the acceptance of the nomination by the candidates, that they are members of the Association in good standing and have paid their membership dues in full prior to the election date.

 Section 4 – Elections